A Guide to Measuring the Effectiveness of Business Processes

 Relevant: Identify areas for improvement and focus on goals that will benefit the business.

-For example, increasing the dispatch process, reducing costs, increasing speed, stopping human errors and mistakes and increasing efficiency are some processes.
+For example, increasing the dispatch process, reducing costs, speeding up operations, preventing human errors and mistakes, and improving efficiency are some key processes.

-Time – Setting a fair and reasonable time frame for the goals to be achieved.
+Time – Setting a fair and reasonable time frame for achieving the goals.

 By setting specific, measurable, and achievable goals, you can ensure that your business process measurement efforts are focused and effective.
 This helps ensure that you are measuring what is important to your business and that the results of your measurement efforts contribute to the success of any business.